Troubleshooting

 1. Power Cycle the Charger

-Resetting the charger’s power can return the lock to its default unlocked state.
+Resetting the charger’s power will return the lock to its default unlocked state.

 Steps: